laravel/docs/authentication.md

     {
         $this->registerPolicies();

-        Auth::viaRequest('custom-token', function ($request) {
+        Auth::viaRequest('custom-token', function (Request $request) {
             return User::where('token', $request->token)->first();
         });
     }

-Once your custom authentication driver has been defined, you use it as a driver within the `guards` configuration of your `auth.php` configuration file:
+Once your custom authentication driver has been defined, you may configure it as a driver within the `guards` configuration of your `auth.php` configuration file:

     'guards' => [
         'api' => [